You may have heard the term floating about in your local health food shop, but what exactly is Ayurveda and what’s it all about?

 Once you’ve figured out your Doshas, you’ll know a bit more about your body type, what foods to avoid, which ones to eat more of and how your body responds to certain situations.
 Here are the few basic principles for each Dosha to follow:

-If you’re interested in learning more about Ayurveda, it’s best to chat to a professional.
-Find an Ayurveda Clinic near you to get professionally assessed by a doctor who specialises in the practice, or join our upcoming Introduction to Ayurveda workshop.
+If you’re interested in learning more about Ayurveda, you can find an Ayurveda clinic near you to get professionally assessed by a doctor who specialises in the practice.